 The lack of straight lines gives the electric superbike a very futuristic, elegant and linear look.
 A fully digital dashboard that follows the curves of the "tank" shows the information about the vehicle very clearly.
-The headlights suggest a feline appearance to someone, (and to detractors that of a very pissed off parrot).
+The headlights suggest to someone a feline appearance, (and to detractors that of a very pissed off parrot).

 Mimic, electric superbike for straights

 In his presentation of the concept, Roman Dolzhenko is not lavish with details, but everyone is curious about one thing: what is Mimic's ability to turn?

 From the render I have the clear impression that the bike is unable to turn.